 Lens Focal Length

 If the focal length is a range of numbers (e.g. 18-55MM), it means that you have a Zoom lens.
 A zoom lens is a lens with variable focal lengths.
 In comparison, a Prime lens is a lens with one focal length.
 A zoom lens can be a wide-angle, wide to telephoto or a telephoto zoom lens.
 It takes us to the next topic of Lens focal length and Angle Of View.

 What is the Lens angle of View?

-To make it easy to remember we should know that any lens focal length smaller than 35mm is considered as wide-angle and any number higher than 50mm as a telephoto (in full frame and APSC DSLRs).
+To make it easy to remember, we should know that any focal length smaller than 35mm is considered wide-angle and any number higher than 50mm as a telephoto (in full-frame and APSC DSLRs).